From big idea to bigger impact.

 |Undergraduate Students: ENTR 484 Development of New Venture Plans||Tuesdays 3:30-6:15 p.m. / Thursdays 3:30-4:45 p.m.|

 |Graduate Students: MGMT 539 Planning of New Ventures||Tuesdays 3:30-6:15 p.m. / Thursdays 3:30-4:45 p.m.|

-*New for Engineering Students: Some UA College of Engineering Departments now allows students to participate in the McGuire NVD Program in place of a senior design project.
+*New for Engineering Students: Some departments in the College of Engineering now allows students to participate in the McGuire New Venture Development Program in place of a senior design project.
 For more information, talk to your engineering advisor.
-Note: Exclusive to engineering students: We will be allowing juniors in engineering to participate in NVD (they should apply during their sophomore year now to participate next year as juniors).
+Note: Exclusive to engineering students: We will be allowing juniors in engineering to participate in New Venture Development (they should apply during their sophomore year now to participate next year as juniors).

 Want to learn more about the application process?

 Applications are due Sunday, November 14th, 2021

 Eller undergraduates who are accepted into the McGuire New Venture Development program can complete its two core courses and additional marketing and finance classes to earn a second major, in entrepreneurship.
 It’s an excellent way to add even more business value to your first Eller major.